ocaml/ocaml.org/data/pages/governance.md

 subdomain and will therefore already have a set of Maintainers and Contributors (as described above).

-**Communication** - All Maintainers of Projects must join the Infrastructure mailing list (infrastructure@lists.ocaml.org).
+**Communication** - <s>All Maintainers of Projects must join the Infrastructure mailing list (infrastructure@lists.ocaml.org).
 This list is the primary way that information and decisions surrounding OCaml.org will be discussed and disseminated.
-If Projects wish to set up their own lists, they may do so on lists.ocaml.org (see below).
+If Projects wish to set up their own lists, they may do so on lists.ocaml.org (see below).</s>

 **Governance** - Projects are free to choose their mode of governance provided it is compatible with the governance and guiding principles of OCaml.org.

 ### Initiating a Project

-Any proposal for new work should be raised and discussed on the Infrastructure mailing list.
-If there is consensus among Maintainers that the work fits within an existing Project, then the Maintainers of that Project can take it forward.
+<s>Any proposal for new work should be raised and discussed on the Infrastructure
+mailing list.</s> If there is consensus among Maintainers that the work fits within an existing Project, then the Maintainers of that Project can take it forward.

-If a new subdomain is required, then a brief proposal should be made on the Infrastructure list that covers:
+If a new subdomain is required, then a brief proposal should be made <s>on the Infrastructure list</s> that covers:

 - The aims and purpose of the Project (inc name of the subdomain required)
 - Specific resources required and for how long (e.g., VMs)